 Setting up an effective SWP requires careful consideration of several factors to ensure your investment lasts as long as needed while providing adequate income.

-A widely accepted guideline in retirement planning is the 4% rule, which suggests withdrawing 4% of your initial portfolio in the first year and adjusting subsequent withdrawals for inflation.
+A common retirement-planning starting point is the 4% rule, which suggests withdrawing 4% of the initial portfolio in the first year and adjusting later withdrawals for inflation.

 | Time Horizon | Recommended Strategy | Asset Allocation | Withdrawal Rate |